CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 A "Frakenstein's Lab" Home Server 🧟‍♂️

 note: I like to draw similarities to Dr. Frankenstein.
 We're reviving old laptops by using their logic boards to create a home lab.
-These laptops, from my student years and early career, still pack a punch similar to many modern single-board computers.
+These laptops still pack a punch similar to many modern single-board computers.
 It's a shame to let such potential go to waste.
 Today, we're not just recycling — we're creating a monster of efficiency and sustainability that breathes new life into what was once considered electronic waste.

 ---